magicmq/pyspigot-documentation/docs/pyspigot/quickstart.md

 ???+ tip

     PySpigot will only load and run script files that end in `.py`.
 You can easily disable a script without deleting it by changing the file extension (for example, by adding `.disabled` to the end of the file).
 You can also disable a script in its [script options](../scripts/scriptoptions.md).
+If you want to prevent a script from automatically loading at server start but leave it enabled, you can do that too!
+Just set `auto-load` to `false` in its script options.

 ### Write The Script